cs824655/node-cdb-customized/README.md

 `get(key, [offset])`

-Attempts to find the specified key, and calls the callback with an error (if not found) or the data for that key (if found).
+Attempts to find the specified key, the data `Buffer` for that key (if found) or undefined (if not found).
 If an offset is specified, the cdb will return data for the *nth* record matching that key.

 `getIterator()`